scottlamb/moonfire-nvr/guide/install.md

 * Scripted install: You will run some shell scripts (after preparing one or two files, and will be completely done.
 This is by far the easiest option, in particular for first time builders/installers.
 This process is fully described.
-Read more in [Easy Installation](easy_install.md)
+Read more in [Easy Installation](easy-install.md)
 * Manual build and install.
 This is explained in detail in these [instructions](install-manual)

-Regardless of the approach for setup and installation above that you choice, please read the further configuration instructions below.
+Regardless of the approach for setup and installation above that you choose, please read the further configuration instructions below.

 ## Further configuration